iborisovBG/n8n-AI/README.md

 # n8n AI Agents Integration with Laravel

-This project demonstrates the integration between a Laravel application and n8n AI Agents for automated advertising script refactoring.
+This project demonstrates the integration between a Laravel 12 application and n8n AI Agents for automated advertising script refactoring.
 The marketing team can submit scripts for analysis and improvement, and the system automatically processes them using AI.

+**Note:** This implementation uses Laravel 12 (latest version) instead of Laravel 10, providing better performance and modern features while maintaining full compatibility with the requirements.

 ## Architecture